igorfelipeduca/insomnia-to-postman/README.md

 # Insomnia to Postman Converter

-This project provides a simple way to convert Insomnia Collection YAML files into Postman v2.1.0 Collection JSON format.
+This project provides a simple way to convert Insomnia Collection files (YAML or JSON) into Postman v2.1.0 Collection JSON format.
 It maintains all request details including headers, body, authentication and other settings.

 ## Features

-- Converts Insomnia YAML to Postman JSON format
+- Converts Insomnia YAML or JSON to Postman JSON format
 - Preserves request metadata, headers and body
 - Maintains folder structure and request organization
 - Supports authentication settings